 Thankfully, we've come a long way since then.
-From a peak of 10 percent, the unemployment rate has dropped to 7.6 percent.
+From a peak of 10%, the unemployment rate has dropped to 7.6%.
 Households and businesses have regained much of their lost confidence.
 And finally, the housing market is springing back to life.

 Although things have improved quite a bit, the economy has not rebounded from this recession as fast as we hoped.
 Growth has proceeded in fits and starts, and the overall pace of recovery has been moderate at best.
 Let me put the recent recession and recovery in historical context.
 Figure 1 illustrates this in terms of gross domestic product, or GDP, which is the nation's total output of goods and services.
-The solid red line shows that real GDP per person, which is GDP adjusted for both inflation and population growth, had fallen a little over 5 percent by the second year of the recession, an extremely sharp drop by historical standards.
+The solid red line shows that real GDP per person, which is GDP adjusted for both inflation and population growth, had fallen a little over 5% by the second year of the recession, an extremely sharp drop by historical standards.
 Five years after the recession's onset, real GDP per person had still not returned to where it had been before the recession.

-I can put this in perspective by comparing the recovery with data from recessions and recoveries in 17 advanced economies over the past century and a half.
-In the figure, the solid black line shows a projection based on this data of the average path real GDP per person takes in recessions and recoveries.2 Ninety-five percent of the time, GDP lies within the shaded region shown in the figure.
+I can put this in perspective by comparing the recovery with data from recessions and recoveries in 17 advanced economies over the past century and a half (see Jordà, Schularick, and Taylor 2011).
+In the figure, the solid black line shows a projection based on this data of the average path real GDP per person takes in recessions and recoveries.
+Ninetyfive percent of the time, GDP lies within the shaded region shown in the figure.
 As you can see, the most recent U.S. recession was one of the worst.
 To a considerable extent, that was because we went through a financial crisis of historic proportions.
+Research has shown that, when a financial crisis hits, the accompanying downturn tends to be unusually harsh.
+So the sharp plunge in GDP during the first two years of the recession may not be that surprising.